On The Banks of the Upper Columbia River

-Wireless internet is available free of charge, and there is spotty cell coverage at the lodge.
+Wireless internet is available, and there is spotty cell coverage at the lodge.
 Please check with your service provider about specific coverage in the area.

 The predominant target fish on the Upper Columbia are rainbow trout averaging between 18 -19 inches long and weighing 2 to 3 pounds.
-Every summer there are fish landed on dry flies in the 24 – 30 inch range!
-There are also westslope cutthroat in the system that are often caught and can be well over 20 inches.
+Every summer there are fish landed on dry flies in the 24 – 30-inch range!
+There is also westslope cutthroat in the system that is often caught and can be well over 20 inches.
 This truly is a trophy fishery!

 The main focus while at Black Bear Lodge is the main Columbia River but there are several smaller tributaries in the area that can be fished.
 The most notorious of these is the Kettle River.